darrenburns/textual-autocomplete/README.md

 #### Using a callable

-Instead of passing a list of `DropdownItems`, you can supply a callback function which will be called with the current value and cursor position in the input.
+Instead of passing a list of `DropdownItems`, you can supply a callback function which will be called with the current input state.
+From this function, you should return the list of `DropdownItems` you wish to be displayed.

 See [here](./examples/custom_meta.py) for a usage example.